Greenville, SC Might Just Be the Hottest City in America Right Now. Here’s Proof.

 3. Eating is big, but quality food is bigger.

 There’s no other region in America as attached to its food scene as the South.
-And eating in Greenville is such a big deal that the city has multiple annual food festivals: In September, it’s upscale tastings, cooking demonstrations, and live music at Euphoria.
-Even bigger is BB&T Fall For Greenville in October, where the weekend crowds number in the thousands for 250+ menu items from over 40 restaurants — and to catch over 70 national and local entertainers across six different stages.
+And eating in Greenville is such a big deal that the city has multiple annual food festivals: In September, it’s upscale tastings, cooking demonstrations, and live music at euphoria.
+Even bigger is Fall For Greenville in October, where the weekend crowds number in the thousands for 250+ menu items from over 40 restaurants — and to catch over 70 national and local entertainers across six different stages.

 And the restaurants.
 Oh, the restaurants.
 Choose Bacon Bros.
 Public House for familiar Southern cuisine, like fine meat boards, upscale BBQ, and classic sides (South Carolina’s famous pimento cheese, braised greens, and Carolina hash).
 Sidewall Pizza offers thin-crust pizza and fresh salads — try the Triple Pepper pizza with Summer Vegetable salad and lemon thyme vinaigrette.
 Just make sure to leave room for dessert, as the homemade-daily ice cream flavors are an important part of the package.